 What is a healthy weight?

 There are so many rabbit breeds, so it would be difficult to say what a healthy weight is.
 It is important to check that they are not consistently losing or gaining weight each week, unless they are growing (then weight gain is of course normal and healthy).
-So long as they are maintaining their weight and they seem healthy in every other aspect.
-You may also want to ask for your vets opinion on their weight.
+So long as they are maintaining their weight and they seem healthy in every other aspect; though you may also want to ask the opinion of a vet.